namvnngu/namvnngu.github.io/drafts/writing.md

 BEM, which are very good in their own right, but also run against the grain of CSS."_, which made me want to explore and experiment it.

-It turns out that working with CUBE CSS has been a fun experience, even though I initially had a hard time to understand what Block is and when Block should be used.
+It turns out that using  CUBE CSS has been a fun experience, even though I initially had a hard time to understand what Block is and when Block should be used.

 ### CSS Reset